 Instructor: Keith Rose is a Health Physicist with the Safety Engineering and Analysis Center (SEAC) in Huntsville, AL. He is a graduate of the University of North Alabama with a Bachelor of Science in Biology and attended graduate studies at Georgia Institute of Technology.
 Mr. Rose has over 30 years experience in the Health Physics field.
 He worked at the Tennessee Valley Authority for over 10 years before transferring to Redstone Arsenal.
 At Redstone Arsenal he served as a Physicist and Health Physicist for the U.S. Army Test, Measurement, and Diagnostic Equipment Activity before accepting a position with the U.S. Army Aviation and Missile Command (AMCOM) Safety Office.
 Mr. Rose was responsible for the AMCOM Aviation, Missile, and Operational Radiation Safety Programs worldwide.
 He has worked to solve Radiation Safety issues for the Army and the FBI since retiring from the Army.
 Mr. Rose is board certified by the American Board of Health Physics.

-Course Duration and Format: The course is 8 hours over 1 day, with about 6 hours of lecture and time for students to complete workshop problems or review course materials with the instructor.
+Course Duration and Format: This course is available by request for groups of five or more students.
+Let us know you’re interested here!
+The course is 8 hours over 1 day, with about 6 hours of lecture and time for students to complete workshop problems or review course materials with the instructor.
 Class size will be limited to 30 attendees.
 Attendees of this course will typically be awarded up to 0.5 Continuing Education Units (CEU) upon completion of this course.

 Institute of Makers of Explosives Safety Analysis for Risk (IMESAFR) is a probabilistic risk assessment tool used to calculate risk to personnel from explosives facilities.
 This tool is a supplement to the longstanding American Table of Distances (ATD) and other Quantity/Distance (QD) systems.
 Whereas QD provides a level of safety based on explosives quantity and distance, IMESAFR determines a level of safety based upon risk.
 In addition to explosives quantity and distance, IMESAFR uses the donor structure, the activity at the donor, and the structure of the exposed sites to determine the level of safety.